-It was actually our intention to be here in February when we visited Golden Bay and Takaka but with the first cyclone that came through the country about then the West Coast was hit very hard with damage to the coastline road closures and worst of all the camp in Westport closed due to the large amount of debris washed up against the fence and over the access road.
+It was actually our intention to be here in February when we visited Golden Bay and Takaka.
+Still, with the first cyclone that came through the country about then.
+The West Coast was struck with damage to the coastline road, closures and worst of all the camp in Westport closed.
+Due to the large amount of debris washed up against the fence and over the access road.

 The debris is still there in some places it’s metres deep up against the trees that also appear to have been killed off by the storm surge that would have swamped them.
 It is good to see though that the recycling process has started with people arriving with chainsaws and cutting logs to cart away for firewood although I would imagine it would need quite a bit of drying out.

-As we wandered around the town we came across an area of housing close to the campsite that had been severely affected during the same storm with extensive flooding that was waist deep in some houses.
-It was sad to see that almost 3 months later the houses where sitting here empty with all carpet lifted and the gibboard cut from the walls above the flood level.
-In some of the streets there are multiple houses waiting to be repaired with no real sign of work starting.
+As we wandered around the town, coming across an area of housing close to the campsite that had been severely affected during the same storm.
+Extensive flooding that was waist-deep in some houses.
+It was sad to see that almost 3 months later the houses were sitting here empty with all carpet lifted and the gib board cut from the walls above the flood level.
+In some of the streets, multiple homes are waiting to be repaired with no real sign of work starting.
 All rather sad.

 Like almost every other town we have visited if the suns out then so are our bikes.
 The other day I was thinking about the places we have missed out on seeing because we cannot access them with the motorhome and realised that this pales into insignificance compared to the places we have visited with the bikes or on foot.
 Not to mention the kilos that have been lost with all this exercise.

-So it was a huge milestone for me when my bike kicked over 1000kms since we had brought them late last year.
-Even though it’s an Ebike these days we almost never use the battery part of the bike but it’s great to have it there if needed.
+So it was a massive milestone for me when my bike kicked over 1000kms since we had brought them late last year.
+Even though it’s an Ebike these days, we seldom use the battery part of the bike, but it’s great to have it there if needed.

-Directly behind the NZMCA camp is a cycle trail that winds through the bushes towards the breakwater were on a wonderful West Coast day we were treated to blue skys flat water and some terrific views.
+Directly behind the NZMCA camp is a cycle trail that winds through the bushes towards the breakwater were on a beautiful West Coast day we were treated to blue skies flat water and some terrific views.
 This sort of day is one to be treasured in an area that gets over 200 days of rain a year.

 Imagine our surprise when we saw these little pony carts heading along the road.
 What a great way to keep kids amused during the school holidays.

-Also on the outskirts of town are not two but three cemeteries dating from various different time periods.
-I don’t know what it is about these places but both Sarah and I find it fascinating to wander around looking at various gravestones, maybe it helps give us a sense of the history of the area.
-Anyway these are two of the wonderful headstones we came across.
+Also on the outskirts of town are not two but three cemeteries dating from various different periods.
+I don’t know what it is about these places, but both Sarah and I find it fascinating to wander around looking at multiple gravestones, maybe it helps give us a sense of the history of the area.
+Anyway, these are two of the wonderful headstones we came across.

 The following day with the sun still shining, maybe this is some sort of record for the coast we decided that we would visit Denniston an old coal mining area that has been extensively restored by DOC and the local preservation society.
 People we had talked to had all said this is a must view.

-It’s not to far up the road from Westport to get to the turn off for Denniston then it’s just a matter of traversing 8 kms of winding steep road as you work your way towards the mine.
-It really is a bit of a slog and we were both glad that we weren’t doing this in the old Mitis camper, it would not have liked this hill.
+It’s not too far up the road from Westport to get to the turn off for Denniston then it’s just a matter of traversing 8 km’s of winding steep road as you work your way towards the mine.
+It really is a bit of a slog, and we were both glad that we weren’t doing this in the old Mitis camper, it would not have liked this hill.

-Again it was one of those moments of were do I point the camera first there was just so much to see.
-They do however have it very well organised with the walk starting at what remains of one of the old buildings where there are multiple signboards that explain the history of the mine the people involved and the buildings both past and present.
-The walk then sets off with a one way path to follow that will ensure you get to see everything.
+Again it was one of those moments of where do I point the camera first there was just so much to see.
+They do however have it very well organised with the walk starting at what remains of one of the old buildings where multiple signboards explain the history of the mine the people involved and the buildings both past and present.
+The walk then sets off with a one-way path to follow that will ensure you get to see everything.